Beijzum/beijzum.github.io/docs/Setting Up Your Project.md

 ## Opening the Terminal

-This section will focus on how to open terminal on a computer with a Windows operating system.
+This section will focus on how to open the terminal on a computer with a Windows operating system.

 1.  **Click** on the Windows icon on the bottom left of your screen to access the Start menu.
     ![windows start menu](./assets/setupS1.png)